Other Transaction Agreement

 Consortia Facilitated Awards: These awards flow down from Government Customers through the Consortia Management Firms (CMF) to specific consortia that fit the requirements for the technology under the OTA and are available to those consortia members only.

 An OTA consortium is an association of industry and academia working with a government sponsor under an OTA vehicle to achieve a common goal.
 The consortium operates under a common ruleset with a specialization in specific technology areas, designed to minimize barriers to non-traditionals and small businesses.
 The consortium management firm (CMF) manages the administrative needs and the flow of information to serve as a force multiplier to the government program.

 Most CMFs are not-for-profit organizations with expertise in acquisition support.
-The role of the CMF has evolved from merely support government requirements to providing an additional level of compliance and oversight, an ecosystem of resources to its membership, a facilitator of collaboration and SME in alternative acquisition strategy.
+The role of the CMF has evolved from merely supporting government requirements to providing an additional level of compliance and oversight, an ecosystem of resources to its membership, a facilitator of collaboration and SME in alternative acquisition strategy.

 What is the History of Other Transactions?